GabGP/CaptureTheFlag/README.md

 - A client-side layer connects to the server, sends input, receives state updates, and renders the game world locally.
 - A protocol layer defines the binary message format so that clients and servers can exchange game state consistently.
 - A GUI layer handles rendering, overlays, camera behavior, and user interface feedback.
+- A logger that logs every communication send/receive and stores on .log files depending on server/client communication.

 The result is a modular design where gameplay rules, networking, and presentation are separated into distinct layers.